vitelabs/vite-wiki/docs/api/vitejs/client/client.md

 # Introduction
 This part contains Gvite-RPC shortcuts.

 The invocation of different levels of API varies from diverse connection ways.
-(All of the APIs that are underlying gvite wallet will be accessible only by IPC.)
+(All of the APIs that are underlying Gvite wallet will be accessible only by IPC.)

 ## Installation